A hierarchical Bayesian model for predicting ecological interactions using scaled evolutionary relationships: Discussion

 We introduced a latent score model for link prediction in ecological networks and illustrate it using a recently published global database of host-parasite interactions.
 The proposed model is a combination of two separate models, an affinity based exchangeable random network model overlaid with a Markov network dependency informed by phylogeny \eqref{eq:phylogeny-only}.
 The affinity-only model is characterized by independent affinity parameters for each species, while the phylogeny-only model is characterized by a scaled species similarity matrix.
 Both parts perform reasonably well alone, and by overlaying them the posterior prediction is significantly improved.

 Many advantages arise from integrating host phylogenies.
 By utilizing known evolutionary models, phylogenies provide remarkable predictive power comparable to state-of-the-art latent-distance models \citep{hoff2002latent,hoff2005bilinear}, but with added biological interpretation.
-We anticipate phylogeny-based models to have far-reaching applications as they can predict interactions for sparsely studied species, many of which are found in large-scale interaction databases.
+Such tree-scaling models could also be integrated in existing link prediction frameworks, such as that outlined by \citet{Chiu2011} and elaborated by \citet{Ovaskainen2017}.
+However, computational issues might arise as the full joint distribution becomes intractable and is not guaranteed to exist.

-Our proposed model provides strong predictive power without accounting for uncertainty in tree topology, although this may be readily incorporated into future extensions.
+To our knowledge, our framework is the first to attempt to incorporate this type of evolutionary information in link prediction models.
+Computational issues arise from integrating this procedure, and we solve this by imposing minimal conditions on the latent variable, which produces promising results.
+We used the Early-Burst model to scale the phylogeny, but any other evolutionary model that scales the species covariance matrix could be fit.

 While we incorporated phylogeny as the dependence structure, the model can easily accommodate different similarity matrices or types of dependence in an additive manner.
 For host-parasite networks, host traits or geographic overlap, or parasite similarity based on phylogeny, taxonomy, or traits may improve prediction \parencite{Pedersen2005,Davies2008,Luis2015}.
 Introducing different similarity measures affects the model characteristics in two ways: it changes the topology of the probability domain, and it increases the number of parameters to estimate due to introduced scaling parameters.
 The latter is easily integrated since the number of estimated parameters increases by one for each new scaling parameter.
-Alternatively, it is possible to introduce different tree scaling parameters for different host-groups, allowing for a richer representation and added flexibility with minimum cost, which should improve performance.
+It is also possible to introduce different tree scaling parameters for different host-groups, allowing for a richer representation and added flexibility with minimum cost, which should improve performance.
+In addition, covariate data such as species traits can easily be integrated in the model in an additive manner.
+For example, set \(\tau_{hj} = \gamma_h \rho_j\delta(\eta) \exp(-\beta_i x_i - \beta_j x_j)\).
+Alternatively, they could be included in a hierarchical manner as a function of the affinity parameter.
+Each case represents a different interpretation, with covariates in the former driving the interaction probability directly, while the latter influencing the affinity parameters.

 A particular dependence structure that does not require additional data is a similarity based on the number of shared interactions, as used in the NN algorithm (Section \ref{sec:CrossValid}).
 In host-parasite networks, parasite community similarity is often well predicted by evolutionary distance among hosts \parencite{Gilbert2007,Davies2008}.
 In this case, the NN similarity is likely capturing some of the phylogenetic structure in the network and could be a reasonable approach if a reliable phylogeny is unavailable.
 However, as phylogeny is estimated independently from the interaction data, it will likely be more robust to incomplete sampling of the original network than NN type dependence structures.